cyber-prags/Portfolio-Website/README.md

 Welcome to the repository of my personal Portfolio Website.
 This site showcases my projects, professional experiences, and educational background, providing a comprehensive overview of my skills and achievements in the field of web development.

+## Live Website

+You can view the live version of this portfolio at [Pragyan's Portfolio](https://pragyan-portfolio.netlify.app/).
+This live version demonstrates the current state of the project and is hosted on Netlify, a popular and efficient cloud-based hosting service.
+Hosting on Netlify ensures high availability and fast loading times for the website.

 ## Technologies Used

 This website is crafted with a combination of web technologies, each serving a specific purpose to deliver a seamless user experience: